mathyjokes/Cabi_COVID/README.md

 # How has the COVID-19 pandemic impacted Capital Bikeshare ridership?

 The COVID-19 pandemic has had huge effects on American society.
-One unforseen impact is the ride of bike ridership throughout the country (and the world!): ome bike shops are having a hard time keeping up with demand.
+One unforseen impact is the rate of bike ridership throughout the country (and the world!):
+Some bike shops are even having a hard time keeping up with demand.
 (Read about it in the NYT: https://www.nytimes.com/2020/05/18/nyregion/bike-shortage-coronavirus.html)

-How have these effects impacted shared bike ridership?
+How have these effects impacted shared bike ridership, like the Capital Bikeshare system in the Washington DC area?

 First, let's take a look of COVID-19 rates in the DC-MD-VA area (DC and suburbs of DC).
 This data  was collected at the state level from the following websites: